ahmadalasiri/InterviewPrep/interviews/Tyk/hr-interview-preparation.md

 - What does career growth look like for engineers at Tyk?
 - How does the team typically collaborate in a remote setting?
 - What are the biggest challenges facing the engineering team right now?
+- During your experience at Tyk, have you done any layoffs at Tyk to reduce costs at any time?

 **42. What questions do you have about the role?**